cas1908/insure-landing-page/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Insure landing page solution

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
+This is a solution to the [Insure landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents